adityakode/Cryptography/README.md

 Proof-of-work and Minning :

-- POF networks will typically have some sort of target_difficulty
+- POW networks will typically have some sort of target_difficulty
-- If a Miner wants to add a new block then must find a POF lower than the network target difficulty.
+- If a Miner wants to add a new block then must find a POW lower than the network target difficulty.
 - If Miner follows all consensus rules then his block gets valid and miner gets paid for mining a valid transaction.

+How does Bitcoin use Proof of Work?

+- POW act as a security of the Bitcoin system.
+Thousands of nodes are working to find hashes of data.
+And if you want to hash data more than other miners then you should come up with more computing power than all the nodes in the entire system.
+- This is referred to as a 51% attack because you need 51% of the total hashing power in the network.

+Hashcash Concept :

+- Hashcash is a POW system used to limit E-mail spam and denial of sevice attacks.
+- Hashcash is a cryptographic hash based POW algorithm that requires a selectable amount of work to compute, but the proof can be verified efficiently.